Battle of Chaul: Battle

 The Portuguese, under Lourenço de Almeida, son of the Viceroy Francisco de Almeida, were inferior in number with only a light force, and located in the nearby harbour of Chaul.
 The rest had sailed north to protect shipping and fight the so-called piracy.
 The Mamluks sailed into Chaul and fought for two days inconclusively with the Portuguese, unable to board their ships.
 Finally, Malik Ayaz sailed in with his own galleys.
-The Portuguese had to retreat and Almeida's ship was sunk at the entrance of Chaul harbour with Almeida aboard.
+The Portuguese had to retreat, and Almeida's ship was sunk at the entrance of Chaul harbour with Almeida aboard.
 Amir Hussain returned to the port of Diu, but from that point abandoned any further initiative on the Indian coast, his ships becoming derelict and his crews dispersing.

 Aftermath

+Although a victory for the Muslim forces, the result had been largely pyrrhic.
+Hussain had lost between 600 and 700 out of a total of 800 soldiers and the remainder of his forces now feared European weaponry.

 The Portuguese later returned and attacked the fleet in the harbour of Diu, leading to a decisive victory in the Battle of Diu (1509).

 These events would be followed by a new Ottoman intervention in 1538, with the Siege of Diu.